 The first Oktoberfest in La Crosse was held in 1961.
 Over fifty years later, it is still going strong.
-It will be held in 2013 from September 27th to October 5th.
-2013 activities include live music, Miss La Crosse/Oktoberfest, Festmaster’s Ball, parades, contests, and even a mud run.
-This is the last year to catch this extended Wisconsin Oktoberfest as it is moving back to an action packed four day format in 2014.
+Activities include live music, Miss La Crosse/Oktoberfest, Festmaster’s Ball, parades, contests, and even a mud run.
+This will be the first year back as an action packed four day format.

 Location: South Side Festival Grounds – La Crosse St & 2nd St N, La Crosse, WI, 54602

 Oktoberfest – Appleton, WI – September 26-27, 2014